Heritage

 Over a half century ago, one of my instructors in the MBA program at BYU made an observation about me that over the years I have recognized as true.
 He said, “At your best you can be extremely good – you have insight that is unusual and an ability to verbalize your gropings for even greater understanding.”

-I know that I have that gift for searching out fundamental meanings, for analyzing situations and then for verbalizing root causes and their active components.
-This became clear while I was studying land law as part of my degree in land surveying.
-Halfway through the course I thought I could see some very universal principles and wrote a short article laying them out in the form of axioms and corollaries.
-It was published in the Utah State Council of Land Surveyors magazine Focus.
 It soon came to the attention of similar publications across the US and was republished in Nevada, Iowa, California, Minnesota, and Georgia.
-Encouraged by that unexpected result, I submitted it to Gerald McGray, Editor of the Professional Surveyor magazine who responded thus: “I have perused your essay and find it compelling.
+Encouraged by that unexpected result, I submitted it to Gerald McGray, Editor of the Professional Surveyor magazine, who responded thus: “I have perused your essay and find it compelling.
 I would like to use it right away.”.
 Under date of June 10, 2004, I received a letter from a surveying manager at Moreland Altoelli Associates of Norcross, Georgia, that read in part: “I have read your article, which was published in the Georgia Land Surveyor.
-I would like to commend you for your deep and thorough understanding of the problems in the land surveying profession, your excellent examples and your candid language.”
-My credentials for writing these articles was 6 credit hours in land law.
+I would like to commend you for your deep and thorough understanding of the problems in the land surveying profession, your excellent examples, and your candid language.”
+My credentials for writing that article were a gift for deep analysis and a class in Land Law that exposed me to the problem.

 When I wrote the A New Message series for the Foundation for Economic Education’s Freeman magazine, I received a note from John Howard, then President of the Rockford College Institute: “I think this commentary will do more to stimulate thinking about our nation’s founding than any other Bicentennial writing I have seen.”